cloudoperators/greenhouse/docs/reference/components/catalog.md

 **NOTE:**

 - The `optionsOverride[].name` must match an existing option name in the PluginDefinition's `.spec.options[]`
-- The `value` type must match the option's type (string, bool, int, list, map)
+- The `value` type must match the option's type.
-- This only overrides the **default value** of the option, not its required/optional status
+- This only overrides the **default value** of the option.
 - If the option doesn't exist in the PluginDefinition, the override will be ignored

 ### Suspending the Catalog's reconciliation